• Skip to main content

 INSTRUCTIONS

-• Prepare the filling: In a medium mixing bowl, combine feta cheese and mozzarella with chopped parsley.
+• In a bowl, combine crumbled feta cheese, mozzarella and chopped parsley.
+Set aside.

 NOTES

-• Remember to cover the phyllo dough sheets with a damp kitchen towel after removing them from the package so that they won't dry out.
+• Remember to cover the phyllo dough sheets with a kitchen towel after removing them from the package so that they won't dry out.
+This is very important.

 • Make sure to secure the filling well to prevent the cheese from oozing when frying.